 What about the social side of College life?

-All Centres will offer: an online local induction for incoming students; some online ‘social’ space on mid-week teaching days or evenings as relevant; a buddy system which groups incoming students with returning students to share and build College community and culture; online socials ; and a weekly ‘SMC Life’ email including a (staff/student) ‘Get to Know You’ section.
+All Centres have offered an online local induction for incoming students; some online ‘social’ space on mid-week teaching days or evenings as relevant; a buddy system which groups incoming students with returning students to share and build College community and culture; and online socials.

 What about the worshipping life of the College?